steverhoades/multiuser-sketchpad/README.md

 ## Run the Demo
 This sample is configured to run the web server on port 81 and the web socket server on port 8085.
-You will want to make sure that these ports are available or open the server file located in bin/server.php and change the port numbers accordingly.
+You will want to make sure that these ports are available or open the server file located in bin/server.php and the ws connection url in public/index.html and change the port numbers accordingly.

 Since the demo runs on port 81 for the web server we'll need to start it with sudo (feel free to change this to any port you wish).